MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 The specification of `@sheet` could be modified to split the *definition* of stylesheets from the *application* of the style rules.
 With this modification, `@sheet` would *define* a stylesheet with its own set of rules, but not  *apply* the rules automatically.
 This would allow for defining stylesheets in a light DOM context and applying them only to the shadow roots.

-With this behavior, the following example would have a a gray background and blue text only within the Shadow DOM:
+With this behavior, the following example would have a gray background and blue text only within the Shadow DOM:
 ```html
 <style>
   @sheet sheet1 { *: background-color: gray; }